 - There are two one-hour sessions in the morning and two 50-minute sessions after lunch.
 Please watch your timing as we deliberately have a long lunch hour to give people time to see the exhibition as well as have lunch.
 At the end of the day, people often need to be away by specific times.

-- We will take you to lunch in the National Trust restaurant.
+- We will take you to lunch in the National Trust cafe.

 - The day finishes nominally at 4pm but no later than 4:15pm.